pivotal/docs-tap/learning-center/local-install-guides/deploying-to-minikube.md

 # Deploying to Minikube

-Minikube makes for a simple local deployment of Kubernetes for developing workshop content, or for self learning when deploying other peoples workshops.
+Minikube makes for a simple local deployment of Kubernetes for developing workshop content or for self-learning when deploying other people's workshops.

 As you are deploying to a local machine you are unlikely to have access to your own custom domain name and certificate you can use with the cluster, so some extra steps are required over a standard install of Minikube to ensure certain types of workshops can be run.